About us

 What We Do

-We are primarily commercial Correspondents for P&I (Protection & Indemnity), H&M (Hull and Machinery) and FD&D (Freight, Detention and Demurrage) mutual associations and other Marine Insurers and offer a full claim and defence handling package, including marine and cargo surveys and incident investigations, in a practical, reliable and knowledgeable way.
-We also deliver tailor-made claim management and advisory services for leading shipowners and transport operators.
+We primarily serve as commercial correspondents for P&I (Protection & Indemnity), H&M (Hull and Machinery) and FD&D (Freight, Detention and Demurrage) mutual associations, as well as other marine insurers.
+Our services encompass complete claim and defence management, marine and cargo surveys, and incident investigations – in a practical, reliable and knowledgeable manner.
+Additionally, we also provide tailored claim management and advisory services for leading shipowners and transport operators.

-Whilst we are not a branch of the Clubs nor their agents, in the sense that we cannot accept legal proceedings on their or their Members’ behalf, we literally function as their eyes and ears in the region we serve, keeping them informed of regional developments and practices that concern their Members’ activities as well as loss prevention initiatives and marketing opportunities.
+While we are not a branch of the Clubs nor their agents—meaning we cannot accept legal proceedings on their or their members’ behalf—we act as their eyes and ears in the regions we serve.
+We keep them informed of regional developments, industry practices, loss prevention initiatives, and marketing opportunities that impact their Members’ activities.